 The second ride was with an IT professional from Bihar.
 He did not understand Telugu.
 I could not speak Hindi.
 So we met in English.

 The conversation flowed effortlessly.
 Careers, cities, work pressures.
-I sensed his surprise, not at the conversation itself, but at who he was having it with.
+I sensed his surprise, not at the conversation itself, but with whom he was having it.

 Somewhere along the way, we unconsciously assume intelligence, articulation, and ambition disappear the moment someone wears a service uniform.